Passover – Abib 14 is a Festival Day!

 Motive to Murder Yahushua

-Why was there such extraordinary anger and hostility directed toward Yahushua the messiah by the religious leaders?
-What actually caused this hostility which resulted in the death sentence for the messiah?
+Why was such extraordinary anger and hostility directed toward Yahushua the Messiah by the religious leaders?
+What caused this hostility that ultimately led to the Messiah’s death sentence at his trial by these religious leaders?

-If you’re interested in finding out the truth of the matter, it is highly suggested that you continue reading on as we begin our investigation of the facts.
+If you’re interested in uncovering the truth, please continue reading as we investigate the facts.

 Continue reading “Motive to Murder Yahushua”